 7. Choosing the Wrong Materials

-To get the best deal, it’s best to choose a contractor who offers high quality tiles in a wide range of materials and styles.
-You contractor can help you sort through the different options and pick the one that makes the most sense for your budget, investment and life plans.
+To get the best deal, it’s best to choose a contractor who offers high-quality tiles in a wide range of materials and styles.
+Your contractor can help you sort through the different options and pick the one that makes the most sense for your budget, investment, and life plans.

 NuLook Home Design offers roofing materials that are second to none.
 We’re an Owens Corning™ Platinum Preferred Contractor — an invitation-only elite partnership program offered to only 1% of all roofing contractors.
 That means we can offer the most advanced, innovative, and reliable materials available in the industry, period.
 That means better value, longer life, and lower costs down the road.